 A mechanical engineering degree with Salford provides a fast-track entry to careers in a wide range of engineering roles.
 You may choose to focus your career in product design, manufacturing, or even the operation and maintenance of complex power stations.
 Opportunities can be found in many globalised industries, including automotives, aerospace, military and defence, petrochemicals, transport and information technology.

-Will there be opportunities for individual support if I find need it from time to time?
+Is there individual support with the subject if I find need it?

 A student's perspective

 To get a real student perspective, hear from recent BEng (Hons) Mechanical Engineering graduate Alex Cook about his experience studying at Salford and what his advice is to prospective students.
 Find out why he chose Salford, how he landed his dream job at BAE Systems and what his plans are for the future.

 A Student's perspective